jayjaykil05/docusaurus-VueHr/docs/benefit.md

 Benefit Setup is for creating different types of beenfits that employees are entitled to have.

-These are the following steps for creating, updating and deleting the leave types.
+These are the following steps for creating, updating and deleting the benefits.

 ## Creating New Benefit